-2 022 2021
+2023 2022

-Account s receivable Accoun ts receivable
+Accounts receivable Accour nts receivable

-At January 1 \$ 355 \$ 87
+At January 1 \$ 270 \$ 355

-Provision for impairment - 268
+Provision for impairment (183) (85)

-Reversal of impairment loss ( 85) -

-At December 31 \$ 355 \$ 355
+At December 31 \$ 87 \$ 270

-(e) Liquidity risk
+- (e) Liquidity risk - i.

-i.
 Cash flow forecasting is performed in the operating entities of the Group and aggregated by Group treasury.
 Group treasury monitors rolling forecasts of the Group's liquidity requirements to ensure it has sufficient cash to meet operational needs while maintaining sufficient headroom on its undrawn committed borrowing facilities at all times so that the Group does not breach borrowing limits or covenants on any of its borrowing facilities.
-Such forecasting takes into consideration the Group's debt financing plans, covenant compliance, compliance with internal balance sheet ratio targets and, if applicable external regulatory or legal requirements, for example, currency restrictions. ii.
+Such forecasting takes into consideration the Group's debt financing plans, covenant compliance, compliance with internal balance sheet ratio targets and, if applicable external regulatory or legal requirements, for example, currency restrictions.
+As of March 31, 2024, the Group's unused credit lines amounted to \$309,977. - ii.
 The table below analyses the Group's non-derivative financial liabilities and net-settled or gross-settled derivative financial liabilities into relevant maturity groupings based on the remaining period at the balance sheet date to the contractual maturity date for non-derivative financial liabilities and to the expected maturity date for derivative financial liabilities.

-As of December 31, 2022 and 2021, the Group's non-derivative financial liabilities (including short-term borrowings, accounts payable, accounts payable to related parties and other payables) will expire within 1 year.
+As of December 31,2023 and 2022, the Group's non-derivative financial liabilities (including short-term borrowings, accounts payable, accounts payable to related parties and other payables) will expire within 1 year.

-December 31, 2022 Less than 1 year Over 1 year Total
+December 31, 2023 Less than 1 year Over 1 year Total

 Non-derivative financial liabilities

+Lease liability \$ 7,584 \$ 2,136 \$ 9,720

+December 31, 2022 Less that in 1 year Ove er 1 year Total

+Non-derivative financial liabilities

 Lease liability \$ 2,893 \$ 2,533 \$ 5,426

-December 31, 2021 Less that n 1 year Over 1 year Total

-Non-derivative financial liabilities

-Lease liability \$ 3,243 \$ 5,426 \$ 8,669